 Access Constraints This measures the level of humanitarian constraints.3.0No constraintsExtreme constraints

-The Venezuelan migrant population in Colombia has risen from less than 39,000 people in 2015 to nearly 1.2 million in March 2019, and an increasing number of Venezuelan migrants are transiting the Colombia to reach other Latin American countries.
-As of February 2019, some 600,000 Venezuelans have legalised their status in Colombia, and almost 408,000 are in an irregular situation.
-An additional 3 million Venezuelan people hold a Border Mobility Card (TMF), which allows them to stay in Colombia for up to one week, especially to acquire food and medicines.
-Despite the efforts of the Colombian government to regularise Venezuelan migrants and give them access to basic services, flaws in the system have left many people unable to apply for the Special Permit of Stay (PEP for its name in Spanish).
+The Venezuelan migrant population in Colombia has risen from less than 39,000 people in 2015 to nearly 1.3 million in May 2019, and an increasing number of Venezuelan migrants are transiting the Colombia to reach other Latin American countries.
+As of May 2019, some 673,000 Venezuelans have legalised their status in Colombia, and almost 515,000 are in an irregular situation.
+An additional 3.37 million Venezuelan people hold a Border Mobility Card (TMF), which allows them to stay in Colombia for up to one week, especially to acquire food and medicines. ?

 The Venezuelan population has settled not only along the border but all across the country, including urban centres.
 Venezuelan migrants in Norte de Santander, Valle del Cauca and Nariño are exposed to a double impact due to the high level of armed violence causing mass displacement and protection issues in these departments.
 The main needs reported for newly arrived Venezuelans are food, shelter and healthcare, while migrants with intention to stay in Colombia report access to the labour market, education and social services as following priorities.